theodubus/markdown-tree/README.md

 # markdown-tree
-Draw a tree of your project in markdown format
+Draw a tree of your project in markdown format, including links to the project's different folders and files

 ## Documentation